johnground/cyberfox2077/Module6-README.md

 ![Hypervisor Information](http://cyberfox:8080/img/openCTI/15.%20Hypervisor%20information.png)

+   Below the Hypervisor password, click the `Get ESXi Hardware Information` to validate the login credentials and grab the info from ESXi

    The rest of the options below are optional and you do not need to fill them in

    Scroll down and click the toggle to turn off `Run Eclypsium Scan` and `Wipe Disk Partitions before Deploying Operating Systems`